Skip to content

 What is a static website?

-A static website is a type of website that is delivered to the user exactly as stored, in contrast to dynamic websites which are generated by a web application.
+A static website is one that is delivered to the user exactly as stored, in contrast to dynamic websites, which are generated by a web application.

 Static websites are built using only HTML, CSS, and JavaScript.
 Each webpage is a separate document and there are no databases or external files that need to be loaded.
 Every user who visits a will see the exact same content because the server sends the same response to every request for a given URL.